jsverify/jsverify/examples/set-cover/README.md

 ## Verifying model

-We will use properties described in the blog post [Jessica Kerr](http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html).
+We will use properties described in [the blog post by Jessica Kerr](http://blog.jessitron.com/2013/04/property-based-testing-what-is-it.html).
-The whole idea of this example is originated from that post.
+Actually, the idea of this example is originated from that post.

 ### 1. Every element in the input is also in the output